Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Comments

 1. This method was used as a workaround for preventing conflicts with the plugin markers preprocessing.
-As for now, there's the "ignore" plugin that is easier to use.
+As of now, there is the "ignore" plugin that is easier to use.

-2. Special markdown syntax for inserted (++inserted++) and deleted (~~deleted~~) text is not activated in this program.
+2. Special Markdown syntax for inserted (++inserted++) and deleted (~~deleted~~) text is not activated in this program.
 First, these effects must not be required very often.
-Second, such markup may cause problems if we write text like "C++", or ++i.
-The used direct HTML markup lets achieve these effects more safely.
+Second, such markup may cause problems if text like "C++" or ++i is used.
+Direct HTML markup allows these effects to be achieved more safely.

 3. Stricken through text, subscript and superscript are not in the Markdown syntax.
 Here direct HTML markup is used as a possible workaround.